maplibre/flutter-maplibre-gl/README.md

 ## Documentation

 This README file currently houses all of the documentation for this Flutter project.
-Please visit [mapbox.com/android-docs](https://www.mapbox.com/android-docs/) if you'd like more information about the Mapbox Maps SDK for Android and [mapbox.com/ios-sdk](https://www.mapbox.com/ios-sdk/) for more information about the Mapbox Maps SDK for iOS.
+Please visit [https://github.com/maplibre/maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js) and [https://github.com/maplibre/maplibre-gl-native](https://github.com/maplibre/maplibre-gl-native) for more information about the Maplibre libraries.

 ## Getting Help

-- **Need help with your code?**: Look for previous questions on the [#mapbox tag](https://stackoverflow.com/questions/tagged/mapbox+flutter) — or [ask a new question](https://stackoverflow.com/questions/tagged/mapbox+android).
+- **Need help with your code?**: Look for previous questions on the [#maplibre tag](https://stackoverflow.com/questions/tagged/maplibre) — or [ask a new question](https://stackoverflow.com/questions/tagged/maplibre).
-- **Have a bug to report?** [Open an issue](https://github.com/tobrun/flutter-mapbox-gl/issues/new).
+- **Have a bug to report?** [Open an issue](https://github.com/m0nac0/flutter-maplibre-gl/issues/new).
 If possible, include a full log and information which shows the issue.
-- **Have a feature request?** [Open an issue](https://github.com/tobrun/flutter-mapbox-gl/issues/new).
+- **Have a feature request?** [Open an issue](https://github.com/m0nac0/flutter-maplibre-gl/issues/new).
 Tell us what the feature should do and why you want the feature.

 ## Contributing

 We welcome contributions to this repository!
-If you're interested in helping build this Mapbox/Flutter integration, please read [the contribution guide](https://github.com/tobrun/flutter-mapbox-gl/blob/master/CONTRIBUTING.md) to learn how to get started.